Close Menu

 How early should I arrive at Machu Picchu?

 To avoid the crowds and secure a good spot for photos, arrive at Machu Picchu at least 30 minutes before your designated entry time.
-(See Also: Best Time of Day to Visit Westminster Abbey?
-Avoid the Crowds)
+(See Also: Best Time of Year to Visit Vegas?
+Roll the Dice)

 Can I bring food and drinks into Machu Picchu?